What Is a Blood Clot?

 Blood clots occur naturally in the body; they are responsible for sealing up wounds.
-A blood clot forms to halt the bleeding, and once it has done its job, it breaks up.
-They are essential for proper healing, but sometimes, things go wrong.
+A blood clot forms to stop the bleeding from the affected area, and once it has done its job, the blood clot disperses and breaks apart.
+Blood clots are essential for proper healing, but sometimes, things can go wrong.
 Each year, 600,000 cases of non-fatal blood clots occur, a majority of which occur in the legs.
 It is paramount to seek a deep vein thrombosis treatment immediately if you believe you are having a blood clot.

-You are more likely to get a blood clot in the legs if you have not moved for a while.
-Many people suffer from blood clots after long plane rides, or after they have had surgery.
+You are more likely to get a blood clot in your legs if you have not moved for a while.
+Many people suffer from blood clots after long plane rides, or after they have recently undergone surgery.
 It is for this reason that surgeons recommend standing up after surgery even if you don’t feel your best.
 You need to get medical attention immediately if you experience any of the following symptoms.

-● Pain: The pain you experience around the blood clot can range from a dull ache to extreme illness.
+● Pain: The pain you experience around the blood clot can range from a dull ache to extreme pain and illness.

 ● Swelling: The swelling will form in the precise area where the blood clot develops.
 It is also possible for the entire leg or arm to swell.

-● Difficulty Breathing: Trouble breathing is a sign the clot could have moved from your leg or arm into your lungs.
+● Difficulty Breathing: Trouble breathing and chest pressure is a sign the clot may have moved from your leg or arm into your lungs.

 ● Alteration in Color: The area around the clot will take on a blue or red tinge.
-It may also feel itchy or warm.
+This discoloration may also feel itchy or warm.

 ● Lower Leg Cramp: In the event, the clot has formed in the lower leg or calf, then you will likely feel as though you have a charley horse.